 Cotels has serviced apartments available in Milton Keynes and Northampton.
 If you’re planning a trip to Northampton soon, here’s everything you need to know.

-Northampton received its charter in 1654, though it was originally known as Nonotuck.
+Northampton originated in 1100 as a walled town with a castle on the river Nene, before receiving its charter in 1189.
 Northampton is a market town and civil parish in the East Midlands with a population of around 212,000 people.

 The town is rich in history!